taubman33/Stellar/README.md

 Disagreement over which features are important / implementable in a reasonable time.
 ​
 ## Issues and Resolutions
 One of our core features was in an out-of-the-way location; we consulted with our design team, and with their advice we left it in place.
 Many-to-many associations in Sequelize, even with a join table, proved to be very complicated and finicky; so we limited each user to a single itinerary, and combined the itinerary information into the User table.
-To avoid having Many flights to Many users, made duplicate ArrivingFlights and DepartingFlights so that we have 2 one-to-one associations.
-Eco-friendly popup clears form, remainss unresolved.
+To avoid having Many flights to Many users, made duplicate ArrivingFlights and DepartingFlights so that we have 2 many-to-one associations.
+Eco-friendly popup clears form, remains unresolved.
 ​
 ## Code Snippet
 ​